wadt2020/wadt2020.github.io/index.md

 - Model-based testing
 - Tools for systems specification, testing, and verification

-### Deductive software verification stream
+### Deductive Software Verification Stream

-The deductive software verificaion stream seeks contributions addressing theoretical or tool-related contributions in the area of deductive software verification.
+The deductive software verification stream seeks contributions addressing theoretical or tool-related contributions in the area of deductive software verification.
 Also experience reports are welcome.
 Here is a non-exclusive list of topics:

 - Foundations of deductive software verification and program logics
 - Advancing deductive software verification techniques to new programming languages, or different programming paradigms